Russian hack of US agencies exposed supply chain weaknesses - WTMJ

 “Anyone surprised by SolarWinds hasn’t been paying attention,” said Rep. Jim Langevin, a Rhode Island Democrat and member of the Cyberspace Solarium Commission, a bipartisan group that issued a white paper calling for the protection of the supply chain through better intelligence and information sharing.

-Part of the appeal of a supply chain attack is that it’s “low-hanging fruit,” said Brandon Valeriano, a cybersecurity expert at the Marine Corps University.
-A senior adviser to the solarium commission, he says it’s not really known just how dispersed the networks are and that flaws in the supply chain are not uncommon.
+Part of the appeal of a supply chain attack for hackers is that it’s “low-hanging fruit,” with the U.S. often not appreciating or understanding how dispersed its networks actually are, said Brandon Valeriano, a cybersecurity expert at the Marine Corps University and a senior adviser to the solarium commission.

 “The problem is we basically don’t know what we’re eating.”
 Valeriano said.
-“And sometimes it comes up later that we choke on something — and often we choke on things.”
+“And sometimes it comes out later that we choke on something.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.